What is the benefit of seeing a naturopath?

 The first visit will generally take 60 minutes.
-After covering your intake forms and taking a complete medical history, Dr. Rose will perform a targeted physical exam.
-Her goal is to get to know you as a patient in order to uncover the source of your specific health concerns.
+After covering your intake forms and taking a complete medical history, your doctor will perform a targeted physical exam.
+The goal is to get to know you as a patient in order to uncover the source of your specific health concerns.

-After your initial intake visit, Dr. Rose will develop a protocol specifically designed for your needs.
+After your initial intake visit, your doctor will develop a protocol specifically designed for your needs.
 This may include a personalized diet plan, recommended dietary supplements, acupuncture, specific lifestyle changes, lab tests, changes in medication (coordinated with your primary care physician, if necessary), and stress eradication counseling.
 Follow-up visits range from 30-60 minutes.
 Acupuncture visits generally take 30-45 minutes.
 If you have an urgent concern, such as a UTI, or a quick lab review, brief visits lasting 5-15 minutes can often be accommodated same day.
 Please call the office to schedule.

 What is your cancellation and reservation policy?

-Should you need to reschedule or cancel your appointment, we ask for 24 hours’ notice.
+Should you need to reschedule or cancel your appointment, we ask for 24 business hours’ notice.
 All cancellations for appointments require 24 business hours’ notice for office visits, including acupuncture.
 Appointments cancelled with less than 24 business hours notice or missed appointments will be charged up to a $60 fee.
 Upon booking your first appointment, a deposit will be collected in order to hold your space.
 This deposit will go towards your visit fee.
 If you need to reschedule or cancel your appointment, your deposit can be returned to you if the changes were made within 24 business hours of your appointment.